Do MLLMs Really Understand Space? A Mathematical Reasoning Evaluation: Introduction

 \section{Introduction}

-Multimodal large language models (MLLMs) have advanced rapidly, achieving strong performance on perception-oriented tasks such as image captioning~\citep{sarto2025image,bucciarelli2024personalizing}, visual question answering~\citep{kuang2025natural,borisova2025scivqa}, and action recognition~\citep{ye2025llavaction}.
-However, whether MLLMs can truly perform spatial reasoning, the ability to parse and manipulate two- and three-dimensional relationships, remains an open question.
+Multimodal large language models (MLLMs) have advanced rapidly on perception-oriented tasks~\citep{sarto2025image,kuang2025natural,ye2025llavaction}.
+However, whether MLLMs can truly perform spatial reasoning, the ability to parse and manipulate 2D and 3D relationships, remains an open question.
 This ability is central to higher-level cognition and underpins applications such as robotic manipulation~\citep{yuan2025seeing}, autonomous driving~\citep{tian2025nuscenes}, and embodied intelligence~\citep{feng2025survey}, yet we find current models frequently fail on problems that humans solve with ease, as shown in Figure~\ref{fig:eduspacial_0923}(a).

-Existing research on spatial reasoning has made progress~\citep{marsili2025visual,zha2025enable,tang2025lego}.
-Some benchmarks~\citep{ma2024_3dsrbench,jia2025omnispatial} embed spatial tasks in visually complex scenes, testing perception-heavy reasoning pipelines, while others~\citep{wang2024spatialeval,li2025stare} focus on synthetic data with limited diversity.
-Despite these efforts, significant limitations remain in three aspects: perceptual confounds, data scarcity, and black-box reasoning, as illustrated in Figure~\ref{fig:eduspacial_0923} (b).
-First, many benchmarks embed tasks in visually complex scenes~\citep{ma2024_3dsrbench,wang2024spatialeval}, where rendered details introduce perceptual confounds that lead to errors prior to reasoning, obscuring the clear analysis of spatial reasoning abilities.
-Second, existing work has not provided large-scale, broad-coverage, and high-quality training corpora for spatial reasoning, as shown in Table~\ref{tab:cmp_dataset}, creating a data bottleneck that limits systematic improvement of model capabilities.
-Finally, most existing methods treat spatial reasoning as an end-to-end black-box mapping~\citep{chen2024spatialvlmendowingvisionlanguagemodels, ray2025satdynamicspatialaptitude}, without interpretability or intermediate supervision.
-These challenges leave current models with a clear gap compared to human ability and restrict their potential in downstream applications.
+Existing research~\citep{zha2025enable,tang2025lego} on spatial reasoning has made notable progress, yet current resources suffer from three key limitations (Figure~\ref{fig:eduspacial_0923}b).
+First, many benchmarks embed tasks in visually complex scenes~\citep{ma2024_3dsrbench,wang2024spatialeval,jia2025omnispatial}, where rendered details introduce perceptual confounds that lead to errors prior to reasoning, obscuring the clear analysis of spatial reasoning abilities.
+Second, the field has not provided large-scale, high-quality training corpora for spatial reasoning, as shown in Table~\ref{tab:cmp_dataset}, creating a data bottleneck that limits systematic model improvement.
+Third, most methods treat spatial reasoning as an end-to-end black-box mapping~\citep{chen2024spatialvlmendowingvisionlanguagemodels,ray2025satdynamicspatialaptitude}, without interpretable intermediate supervision, making it difficult to diagnose failure modes or provide targeted improvements.